 At 7 PM, the appetizers were replaced with desserts – usually an assortment of cookies, pound cake, and small bite-sized cakes and chocolates.
 There was always a rush over the cakes and once gone, they were not replenished.
 The service at the lounge was exceptional, in keeping with my usual experience at Hyatt club lounges.
 Attendants walked around chatting with guests, encouraging them to get more food, and letting them know when they were getting ready to clear out.

-Around 9 PM on New Year’s Eve, we headed down to the lobby, where the hotel was having an event open to all guests.
+Around 9 PM on New Year’s Eve, we headed down to the lobby.
+The hotel was having an event open to all guests.
 The staff had set up a large projector showing the New Year’s Eve countdown on CNN.
-Families had gathered to watch one hit wonder Meghan Trainor give a final performance before fading into oblivion, while Anderson Cooper squirmed and laughed uncomfortably in response to Kathy Griffin’s racy jokes.
+Families had gathered to watch Meghan Trainor give a final performance before fading into oblivion, while Anderson Cooper squirmed and laughed uncomfortably in response to Kathy Griffin’s racy jokes.
 One Direction performed a song that was both childish and mature beyond their years, and it was nice seeing Jenny McCarthy be employed.

-There was a table nearby with complimentary refreshments, noise makers, party hats, glasses of champagne, and fruit punch for the kids.
+There was a table nearby with complimentary refreshments, noise makers, party hats, glasses of champagne, and fruit punch.
 There was also a popcorn machine nearby that guests helped themselves to.
-Once the countdown ended shortly after 9 PM, the lobby cleared out and we sat around the fireplace for a while before heading out ourselves.
+Once the countdown ended shortly after 9 PM, the lobby cleared out.
+We sat around the fireplace for a while before heading out ourselves.

 Overall, we had a wonderful stay at the Grand Hyatt San Francisco and I look forward to returning soon.
 I would absolutely recommend the hotel to anyone visiting the city.